 The Great Christmas Light Fight

 Competition among housemates to showcase their festive decorations.
 The real-money prize reaches $100,000.
-The concept is similar to America’s Hoarders.
+Ultimately, the concept is similar to America’s Hoarders.
 Originally aired in 2009.
 Now airs on Network 10.

-These are just some of the programs that have earned themselves a spot on this list.
+In conclusion, these are just some of the programs that have earned themselves a spot on this list.
 They are all unique in their own ways and are favorites not only here in Australia, but with audiences around the globe.
-If you love any of these programs or want to share your thoughts with us, feel free to leave a comment below.
+Therefore, if you love any of these programs or want to share your thoughts with us, feel free to leave a comment below.